Dense breast tissue

-Definition
+Definition and prevalence

 Dense breast tissue is defined based on the amount of glandular and fibrous tissue as compared to the percentage of fatty tissue.
 The current mammography classifications split up the density of breasts into four categories.
 Approximately 10% of women have almost entirely fatty breasts, 40% with small pockets of dense tissue, 40% with even distribution of dense tissue throughout, and 10% with extremely dense tissue.
 The latter two groups are those included under the definition of dense breasts.
 These categories were officially determined as a part of the American College of Radiology's Breast Imaging Reporting and Data System (BI-RADS).

+Dense breast tissue, which is affected by hormone levels including estrogen, is more common among younger, pre-menopausal women and decreases with age.
+Other factors include genetics and body mass index (BMI), with those with higher BMIs tending to have less dense tissue.

 When undergoing a mammogram, tissue density is differentiated with bright and dark spots, with the radiolucent dark areas representing fatty tissue and the radioopaque bright spots representing combined fibroglandular tissue.
 Assessing the new growth of a tumor as a bright spot is the primary method radiologists use to identify early-stage cancer.
 However, women with dense breasts have an overall white coloration referred to as the "masking effect" that prevents the identification of new bright spots in the tissue.